Please note: Information in this message is accurate as of this writing, approximately 8am on Saturday, August 13, 2020.

 Yours in Chiropractic,

-Dr. Charlie, Dr. Stephanie, Lisa, Lisa & Anna
+Dr. Charlie, Dr. Stephanie, Anna, Eli and Lisa

 I am often asked what is the best mattress to purchase.
 Simply put, it is an important decision and there is a lot of misinformation out there.
 But, it doesn’t have to be hard.
 You don’t even have to go into the mattress store either.
 This is the one.
 See the links below for the 8″ thick models which are considered firm.